 With a coastline of nearly 2,000 km, several large estuarine delta systems as well as permanent and seasonal freshwater bodies of a total of 82,000 km2, Myanmar provides habitats for a considerable diversity of aquatic species.
+Fisheries and aquaculture

-Therefore, aquaculture development has become a priority area for the Myanmar Government, which recently launched a largescale campaign to tackle malnutrition.
+Therefore, aquaculture development has become a priority area for the Myanmar Government, which recently launched a large-scale campaign to tackle malnutrition.